Strikor/Codename-Game/RoomWithCollision/notes.md

 ## Krill movement

 The krill movement is very basic, I did not implement the movement mechanisms our team has done yet.

+## Walls32.png Usage

+The png file consists of 8 X 8 tiles, each being 32x32 px, the top left blank tile is row 0, col 0, the bottom right corner, also blank, is row 7, col 7.